AlexanderRichey/AlexanderRichey.github.io/articles/2014-02-24-against-pessimism.md

 It seems to me that, in writing his article, Mamet started with a certain feeling and then formed a reading of history to justify it, picking out the facts that supported his view.
 That's shoddy reasoning.
 Sound reasoning moves in the opposite direction: You start by investigating the facts, form an interpretation that fits them, and then adjust your feeling accordingly.

-If the trends of history are in any way prognostic of the future, then optimism is the sounder view.
+If the trends of history are in any way prognostic, then optimism is the sounder view.

 (Image via [Evolllution](http://www.evolllution.com/distance_online_learning/a-glass-half-full-and-half-empty-the-pitfalls-and-possibilities-of-moocs/).)